 In 1630 Lord Chetham purchased the manor of Turton and re built the chapel.
 In 1799 it was rebuilt yet again and the present church was built between 1840 & 1841.
 Today the church provides a wonderful place of worship and a final resting place for many people.

-The Chetham Arms is the one remaining public houses in Chapeltown (and a particular favourite of our Chairman), located on High Street and serves good pub grub and fine traditional beers, a dog friendly place where all are welcome.
+The Chetham Arms is the one remaining public house in Chapeltown, located on High Street and serving good pub grub and fine traditional beers, a dog friendly place where all are welcome.
 Opposite is Tower Street, this leads down to two football pitches.
 The second oldest football pitch in England, dating back to the late 1830’s where local history records show that FIVE of the England Football Team lived on High Street, and used the Chetham Arms to get changed (2nd floor).

 Chapeltown used to have its own railway station but this is now closed, the old mill was knocked down and up market designer homes were built on site.
 Locals must now travel about a mile to Bromley Cross or Entwistle railway stations.